Abduliitr/mission_intern/README.md

 You should have nodejs and npm installed on your system.

 In the terminal:
+(go to the Documents/)

+  - Run : git clone git@github.com:Abduliitr/mission_intern.git

   - Run : cd frontend
     (to go to the frontend folder)

-  - Run: npm i
+  - Run : npm i
     (to install the required node_modules)

-  - Run: npm start
+  - Run : npm start
     (to finally sun the development server)